FISHARMNIC/ham-lang/README.md

     - Raw inline x86 assembly support
     - Build your own OS!
 - Dynamic typing by default
-    - Relax your braincells, and let `HAM` do all the typing for you
+    - Relax your braincells, and let `HAM` do all the hard work for you
     - No need to worry about type conversions, mismatches, etc.

 # How to run: